+H5I7IZR3FN4YKYGFXHQW2YDJUKDSP5RFDDB2DMZ7P5JBI===.smimecert.example.com.

+IN SMIMEA (

-MNUHE2LT.smimecert.example.com.
-IN SMIMEA (0 0 1 d2abde240d7cd3ee6b4b28c54df034b9 7983a1d16e8a410e4561cb106618e971)
+0 0 1 d2abde240d7cd3ee6b4b28c54df034b9

+7983a1d16e8a410e4561cb106618e971)

-Design note: Encoding the user name with Base32 allows local parts that have characters that would prevent their use in domain names in typical applications.
+Design note: Hashing the user name with SHA-224 and then encoding with Base32 allows local parts that have characters that would prevent their use in domain names in typical applications.
 Even though the DNS protocol itself can use any octet value in a label, most applications that use DNS names are limited to a much smaller set of allowed characters.
 For example, a period (".") is a valid character in a local part, but would wreak havoc in a domain name unless the application using the name somehow quoted it.
+Similarly,

-Similarly, RFC 6530 allows non-ASCII characters in local parts, and encoding a local part with non-ASCII characters with Base32 renders the name usable in applications that use the DNS.
+RFC 6530 allows non-ASCII characters in local parts, and encoding a local part with non-ASCII characters with Base32 renders the name usable in applications that use the DNS.